kaushik912/genai_code/README.md

 around **Generative AI**

 ## Some super-useful shortcuts in Markdown in github

+Below are some proven time-saver hacks to format faster in markdown!!

 - Bold : Command + B
 - Italic : Command + I
 - Creating a Link : Command + K